FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/listcost.md

 In cases where the ListUnitPrice is present and is null, the following applies:

-* The ListCost MUST be calculated based on the ListCost of the related charges if the charge is calculated based on other charges (e.g. [ChargeCategory](#chargecategory) is "Tax").
+* The ListCost of a charge calculated based on other charges (e.g., when the [ChargeCategory](#chargecategory) is "Tax") MUST be calculated based on the ListCost of those related charges.
 * The ListCost MUST match the [BilledCost](#billedcost) if the charge is unrelated to other charges (e.g. [ChargeSubcategory](#chargesubcategory) is "Credit").

 ## Column ID